-That I will use the facilities offered by the classroom to enlarge and broaden my interest, to increase my knowledge, to bring me closer to truth, and to cultivate habits of industry and sound thinking.

-That I will broaden my sympathies and practice the arts of sociability, true friendliness in my home, in the school and in all my association; avoiding snobbishness in my own conduct and condemning it in others.

-That I will develop habits of reading and conversing which will broaden my culture and enable me to better understand the problems of community, state and nation.

-That I will carry on discussions in and out of the classroom, not to overcome opponents and gratify my pride but that I may grow in knowledge and wisdom.

-That I will avoid every form of cheating or dishonesty and will undertake to discourage all dishonorable practices.

-That I will obey every rule or law of school, city, state, and nation, reserving the right to criticize rules and law constructively, but respecting them so long as they prevail.

-That I will use my powers and influence for the common good.

-That I will pursue happiness myself and strive to establish conditions under which happiness and opportunity may be hopefully pursued by everyone in my home, my school, my community, my country, and the world.

-People Who Can Help You Principal
+- That I will use the facilities offered by the classroom to enlarge and broaden my interest, to increase my knowledge, to bring me closer to truth, and to cultivate habits of industry and sound thinking. - That I will broaden my sympathies and practice the arts of sociability, true friendliness in my home, in the school, and in all my association; avoiding snobbishness in my own conduct and condemning it in others. - That I will develop habits of reading and conversing which will broaden my culture and enable me to better understand the problems of community, state, and nation. - That I will carry on discussions in and out of the classroom, not to overcome opponents and gratify my pride, but that I may grow in knowledge and wisdom. - That I will avoid every form of cheating or dishonesty and will undertake to discourage all dishonorable practices. - That I will obey every rule or law of school, city, state, and nation-reserving the right to criticize rules and law constructively, but respecting them so long as they prevail. - That I will use my powers and influence for the common good. - That I will pursue happiness myself and strive to establish conditions under which happiness and opportunity may be hopefully pursued by everyone in my home, my school, my community, my country, and the world.

+PEOPLE WHO CAN HELP YOU

+Teacher

+Your Teachers are specialists in the field in which they teach and are eager to help you get the most out of your classes.
+Teachers are the classroom leaders and are charged with the responsibility of supervising and directing all students in the pursuit of their education.

+Teachers are charged with the responsibility of carrying out the rules and regulations of the Board of Education and any additional policies set by the administration.

+Principal

-The principal is responsible to the Superintendent of Schools for proper administration of the Hobbs Municipal Schools.
-It is the principal's duty to organize, supervise, and administer all of the affairs of the school as they affect students, teachers, and patrons.
-The principal will be glad to help you with any of your problems.
+The School Principal is responsible to the Superintendent of Schools for proper administration of the Hobbs Municipal Schools.
+It is the Principal's duty to organize, supervise, and administer all of the affairs of the school as they affect students, teachers, and patrons.
+The Principal will be glad to help you with any of your problems.